sagarbiophysics/Subtomo-tutorials/source/80S_insitu/ts_reconstruct.rst

 2. The tiltctf parameters include the parameters for calculating power spectra.
 In general, a ``ps_size`` of ``512`` is sufficient and a 0.05 um defocus tolerance is sufficient Defocus tolerance is the maximum allowed tolerance when deciding how to tile tilted images, but tiltctf also always uses a minimum tile overlap of Â½ the power spectrum size, so increasing this number may not directly affect computation time.

-3. Fourier scaling should be used if the data is collected for high-resolution work (e.g. pixel size smaller than ~2 Ã… /pix).
+3. Fourier scaling should be used if the data is collected for high-resolution work (e.g. pixel size smaller than ~2 Å/pix).
 This helps with potential aliasing in the power spectrum.
-For this dataset, a ``Fourier scaling`` of 2 means the Nyquist frequency in the power spectra will be 5.4 Ã….
+For this dataset, a ``Fourier scaling`` of 2 means the Nyquist frequency in the power spectra will be 5.4 Å.
 In practice, this is not a problem as tilt series data is collected with such low dose per image that Thon rings cannot be fit to very high resolutions.

 4.	``Defocus range`` is a TOMOMAN parameter that defines the search range that ``CTFFIND4`` will use.